How to Resign From Your Job via Email

 There’s a right way and a wrong way to quit your job – and generally, quitting via email is the wrong way.
 Think of it this way: if you were the boss, would you want people to send in their notice electronically, or would you prefer to have an in-person conversation?

 That said, there are circumstances under which quitting in person is impossible.
-When these situations arise, quitting by email might be necessary.
+When these situations arise, quitting by email might be necessary and the only option.

 When Is It Acceptable to Quit Your Job via Email?